GeorgeTannous98/Web-server/README.md

   docker run -d -p 5432:5432 mydatabase

-second step I made that runs a random web server, that we can do REST calls to it in order to support queries from the database therefore I used the following commands:
+second step I built and ran a container that runs a random web server, that we can do REST calls to it in order to support queries from the database therefore I used the following commands:

   docker build -t myserver